zhuyizheng/IMOLean/README.md

 define the floor function, but the floor function defined in mathlib should be used rather than replicating the particular definition given in an individual problem statement.
-Similarly, IMO 2013 P3 defines the excircle of a triangle, but a definition of `exsphere` for a simplex (or possibly one of the extouch point) should be added to mathlib rather than replicating the problem's own definition in a problem statement.
+Similarly, IMO 2013 P3 defines the excircle of a triangle, but the definition of `exsphere` for a simplex in mathlib should be used (or possibly one of the extouch point added to mathlib, to provide a standard way of representing that concept however it was stated in a particular problem) rather than replicating the problem's own definition in a problem statement.

 If a problem refers to something happening eventually, or for sufficiently large values of some expression, this is expressed